Contents

 Commonwealth public sector entities will also be captured by new Commonwealth Climate Disclosure requirements, tailored for the public sector.
 Read here for more information on Public Vs Private Climate-related Financial Regulations in Australia.

-When is reporting on Scope 3 emissions required under the ASRS?
+Scope 3 emissions reporting under the ASRS

-ASRS and AASB S2 allows for a 1-year relief for reporting Scope 3 emissions (which cover indirect emissions related to your organisation’s value chain and financing or investment activities).
+ASRS and AASB S2 allow for a 1-year relief for reporting Scope 3 emissions (which cover indirect emissions related to your organisationās value chain and financing or investment activities).
 This means reporting Scope 3 emissions will be mandatory from your second reporting period.
+For group 1 entities, you should be putting a serious focus on your scope 3, full value chain inventories in 2026.

 Are there penalties for non-compliance with ASRS and AASB S2?